 Condition Closed?
 Justification

 PI 1.2.1.
 By the 4 th annual Closed Closed during fourth annual surveillance audit.

 surveillance audit the client shall Revised score: 90.

 ensure that the assessment is

 appropriate for the stock and The 2015 surveillance audit of the SARPC fishery

 specifically that it accounts for (MEC 2015) reported that the TAAF had published a

 fishing impacts on the entire known Management Plan for the fishery in the TAAF

 range of the stock including the Official Journal in August 2015 (TAAF, 2015).
 They

 proportion found and fished in the reported that "the management plan documents

 French zone. brings together all recent regulatory changes.
 The

 plan sets out an ambitious objective of the

 estimated toothfish stock biomass in Kerguelen to

 stabilise at 60% above the initial biomass (B 0),

 which is higher than the CCAMLR (and HIMI fishery)

 objective of 50% and may not be achievable in near

 future."

-As noted, there is no condition on this Pi for the
+As noted, there is no condition on this PI for the

+SARPC fishery and we consider that this condition

-same the LUNA fishery which was imposed for
+on the HIMI fishery, which was imposed for

-persolved deficiencies with the baryest strategy for
+perceived deficiencies with the harvest strategy for

 the SARPC fishery, should be closed for the

-following reasons
+following reasons.

 • The SARPC fishery has been certified by

-MSC without a condition on this PL so it has
+MSC without a condition on this PI so it has

 been accepted as meeting the SG80

 requirements of this PI.

 It is unreasonable to maintain a condition

 on the HIMI fishery that concerns the HS for

 the SARPC fishery when no similar

 condition has been imposed on that fishery.

 Requirements for harmonisation also

 suggest that the condition on the HIMI

 fishery should be closed.

-• The CCAMLR Working Group on Fish Stock
+The CCAMLR Working Group on Fish Stock

 Assessment (WG-FSA) has accepted that

 "Although the long-term precautionary

 yield was not calculated, the current the

 catch limit set for 2015/16 by France of 5

 300 tonnes satisfied the CCAMLR decision

 rules" (WG-FSA 2015, paragraph 4.42).
 It

 has accepted this assessment as the basis

 for management advice for several years.

 Therefore the body responsible for

 reviewing the results of the assessment of

 this fishery has concluded the current TACs